- »Let’s Make a Deal!

 It is not uncommon for poker tournaments to end in a deal.
 The recent $1,600 and $3,500 Wynn Spring Classic events ended with a heads-up deal, for example.
 Players strike deals all the time, especially in online poker tournaments, where the process is often automated.

-There are positive and negative connotations to deal-making, along with several different types of possible deals.
+There are positive and negative connotations to deal-making, along with several types of possible deals.
 We are covering most of them today.

 What Is Meant By a Deal In Poker?

 A deal, sometimes called a chop, happens at the business end of a poker tournament.
 The differences in payouts can be massive as the game nears its conclusion.